 Seminar groups will first meet in seminar on Monday of Zero Week before joining the full student body for Bliss Hall leadership and curriculum briefings.
 Resident students will be joined by USAWC Fellows for much of Zero Week, to gain appreciation of the complementary programs and to initiate relationships that will continue, especially during the National Security Staff Rides.

-Friday is scheduled for three significant events to mark the beginning of the academic year.
-Convocation, at 8 a.m. in Bliss Hall, is the formal start to the Class of 2015 year.
+Friday, 7 Aug is scheduled for significant events to mark the beginning of the academic year.
+Convocation, at 8 a.m. in Bliss Hall, is the formal start to the Class of 2016 year.
 Opening Ceremony at 4 p.m.
-Friday, Aug 8 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
+Friday, Aug 7 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
 And, immediately following is the Welcome Family Picnic and 'boatyard wars' icebreaker event, at the swimming pool/picnic site, for students and families.
 Beach wear encouraged at opening ceremony and the family picnic.

 See Families for more information on Schools and the School Liaison Office